-3.3.
-MAINTENANCE PRACTICES
+I.3.3.
+Maintenance practices

 Maintenance practices are an integral part of activities performed by the operators of NPPs in all Member States participating in the Programme.
 Depending on the prescriptive level of the regulatory regime, the requirements for maintenance activities are laid down in laws, regulations, guidelines, requirements on industrial or equipment manufacturers, standards or other related documents.
-The method and scope of maintenance practices and the list of SSCs which are subject to maintenance activities have been defined primarily based on the importance of the SSCs to the safety and reliability of NPP operation, on design documentation and on domestic and international operating experience.
+The method and scope of maintenance practices and the list of SSCs which are subject to maintenance activities have been defined primarily based on the importance of an SSC to the safety and reliability of NPP operation, on design documentation and on domestic and international operating experience.
 The maintenance activities are part of long term (e.g., five years), medium term (annual) and short term planning.